This topic describes how to use local files to create edge applications.

-Table 2.
-Parameters Parameter Description Host Mode Specifies whether to isolate the container network from the host network.
-The valid values are described as follows:
+Parameter Description Host Mode Specifies whether to isolate the container network from the host network.
+Valid values:

-- Yes: This value indicates that the container network is the same as the host network.
+- Yes: The container network is the same as the host network.

-- No: This value indicates that the container network is isolated from the host network.
-If you select this option, you must configure the Network Port Mapping settings.
+- No: The container network is isolated from the host network.
+If you select this option, you must set the Network Port Mapping parameter.

 Network Port Mapping The mappings between host network ports and container network ports.
-This parameter is available only when Host Mode is set to No. The network where the function runs is isolated from the host network.
+This parameter is available only when you set the Host Mode parameter to No. The network where the function runs is isolated from the host network.
 You can map the listening port of the function in the container to a host network port.
 This allows client programs on various hosts to access the services that are provided by the function.
 You can specify a maximum of 10 entries.

 For example, the

-fc-http-serverfunction runs in a host container, and provides services by using socket port 80.
+fc-http-serverfunction runs in a host container, and provides services by using Port 80.
 The client programs on other hosts cannot access the

-fc-http-serverfunction, you must map the network port (port 80) in the container where the function runs to a host network port, such as port 8080.
-Then, the client programs on other hosts can access the
+fc-http-serverfunction, you must map Port 80 in the container where the function runs to a host network port, such as Port 8080.
+Then, the client programs on other hosts can access

-IP address:port 8080in the host network, and use the services provided by the
+IP address:port 8080on the host network, and use the services provided by the

 Specifies whether to enable the privilege mode.
-Root users of containers can access host services only as general users.
-If you want to change the system time or run the mount command in containers, you must be granted the required root permissions.
+Root users of containers can access host services only as regular users.
+If you need to change the system time or run the mount command in containers, you must be granted the required root permissions.
 In this scenario, you must enable the privilege mode for the containers.Note If you enable the privilege mode, applications and programs in the containers are granted the host root permissions, and all the host devices are mapped to the containers.
-Therefore, you do not need to configure the Device Mapping settings.
+Therefore, you do not need to set the Device Mapping parameter.

 Device Mapping The device mappings.
-This parameter is available only when you select No for Privilege Mode.
-The network where the device management system resides is isolated from the host network.
-To enable a function to access a host device such as a serial interface, you must map the device to the container where the function runs.
+This parameter is available only when you set the Privilege Mode parameter to No. The network where the device management system resides is isolated from the host network.
+To enable a function to access a host device such as a serial port, you must map the device to the container where the function runs.
 You can specify a maximum of 10 entries.
 Volume Mapping The volume mappings.
 The network where the file system resides is isolated from the host network.
 To enable a function to access a host file, you must map the file to the container where the function runs.
 You can specify a maximum of 10 entries.

 - Application Information

-- View the edge application that you have created.
-You can choose Applications page.
-You can also manage the edge application by clicking the options in the Actions column.
+- View the edge application that you created on the Applications page.
+You can also click buttons in the Actions column to manage the edge application.

 - Manage versions

 To manage versions, click Version Management.
-On the page that appears, you can create, modify, or delete versions based on your business requirements.
+In the Version Management panel, you can create, modify, or delete versions based on your business requirements.